 Savour the rugged landscape of this isolated island or visit the RSPB Seabird Centre.

-The ferry to Rathlin Island travels just six miles across the "Sea of Moyle".
-This island is six miles long, one mile wide, "L" shaped and home to a small population of around seventy people.
+The ferry to Rathlin Island travels just six miles across the Sea of Moyle.
+This island is six miles long, one mile wide, "L" shaped and home to a slowly increasing population of around 140 people.

 A short walk from the harbour is the Boathouse Visitor Centre, where visitors can discover some of the exciting history, learn about present day island life and see some artefacts from shipwrecks around the island.
 Walk a little further to Mill Bay and you may see some of the resident seals.